Table of Contents

 Posterior to the thyroid lie the cricoid cartilage and superior tracheal rings, enclosed in a thin fibrous sheath, the capsule of the thyroid.
 The external layer is anteriorly continuous with the pretracheal fascia and posterolaterally continuous with the carotid sheet.
 The capsule extrudes into the gland itself and forms the septae that divide the thyroid tissue into microscopic lobules.
 In some people the isthmus of the thyroid gland is absent.

 In some people, the remnants of the thyroglossal duct persist and form an accessory thyroid nodule or cyst of thyroid tissue.
-These remnants are usually found in between the isthmus and the foramen caecum at the base of the tongue.
+These remnants are usually found in between the isthmus and the foramen caecum at the base of the tongue, where the thyroid originated in the embryo.
 Occasionally, it becomes enlarged and is visible as a swelling in the anterior part of the neck.
 A lingual thyroid located at the base of the tongue may be the only thyroid tissue present in the body.
 An ultrasound of the neck should be done in every case prior to removal of the lingual thyroid.

 Two pairs of parathyroid glands are found in close proximity with the thyroid gland.
 The superior parathyroids are lodged within the parenchyma of the upper parts of the right and left lobes and the inferior parathyroids are close to the inferior tips of the lobes.